Sermons

 19 March 2017

 What do you expect when you come along to church?
-Do you expect to come away feeling like you’ve just had the most amazing experience ever being blessed by being in the presence of God?
-Do you feel like you’ve had that mountain top experience like Peter, James and John when Jesus appeared before them… Read more
+Do you expect to come away feeling like you’ve just had the most amazing experience ever being blessed by being… Read more

 The journey of faith